objc-rs/objc-rs/README.md

 The crate is only supported on OS X. If you attempt to compile it on another platform, a compilation error will result.

-## Conventions to follow when wrapping Objective-C APIs
+## Conventions for Objective-C API wrappers

 API wrappers depending on `objc-rs` should conform to a common set of conventions for consistency.